-From London Bridge Station take the Northern Line to Bank Underground Station then change to the Central Line to Stratford Underground Station

-The walk from either the DLR, Underground or main railway station takes about 8 mins you walk out onto Montherfichet Road there take a left and after crossing the railway bridge and follow the path to the stadium.
+From the City Railway Stations use the Central Line to Stratford Underground Station The walk from either the DLR, Underground or main railway station takes about 8 mins you walk out onto Montherfichet Road there take a left and after crossing the railway bridge and follow the path to the stadium.

 Admission

 Adults £30 Over 65's £20 Under 16' s £15

+Page | 71

+Page

+71

 Wolverhampton Wanderers

-Ground - Molineux, Waterloo Road, Wolverhampton, WV1 4QR

-Main Telephone No: 0871 222 2220

-Main Fax No: 01902 687 006 Ticket Office: 0871 222 1877

-Ticket Office Fax No: 01902 687 003

-Capacity: 31,700 (all seated)

-Pitch Size: 116 x 75 yards

-Club Nickname: The Wanderers or Wolves

-Year Ground Opened: 1889 Undersoil Heating: Yes

-Shirt Sponsors: the money shop

-Kit Manufacturer: Puma Website: www.wolves.com

-Programme: £4
+Ground - Molineux, Waterloo Road, Wolverhampton, WV1 4QR Main Telephone No: 0871 222 2220 Main Fax No: 01902 687 006 Ticket Office: 0871 222 1877 Ticket Office Fax No: 01902 687 003 Capacity: 31,700 (all seated) Pitch Size: 116 x 75 yards Club Nickname: The Wanderers or Wolves Year Ground Opened: 1889 Undersoil Heating: Yes Shirt Sponsors: Man Bet X Kit Manufacturer: Castore Website: www.wolves.com Programme: £4

-History Facts & Records Goldthorn Hill (1877 - 1884) Dudley Road (1884 - 89) Years at Today's Ground - 129 years First Admitted to the Football League - 1888 Founder Member First Official Floodlit Match - September 1953 Highest Attendance - 61,135 v Liverpool, FA Cup 4th Round on the 11 February 1939 Highest Score for - 14-0 v Crosswell's Brewery, FA Cup 2nd round, 13 November 1886 Highest Against - 1-10 v Newton Heath, (Manchester United) Division 1, 15 October 1892 Highest Scorer in a Season - 37 Dennis Westcott in 1946/47 (130 apperances 120 goals 1936 - 48) Highest Scorer Overall - 311 Steven (Bully the predator) Bull from 1986 - 99 (577 appearances) Player with most First Team Appearances - 609 Derek Parkin from 1967 - 1982 (10 goals) Colours
+History Facts & Records Old Grounds: Goldthorn Hill (1877 - 1884) Dudley Road (1884 - 89) Years at Today's Ground - 129 years First Admitted to the Football League - 1888 Founder Member First Official Floodlit Match - September 1953 Highest Attendance - 61,135 v Liverpool, FA Cup 4th Round on the 11 February 1939 Highest Score for - 14-0 v Crosswell's Brewery, FA Cup 2nd round, 13 November 1886 Highest Against - 1-10 v Newton Heath, (Manchester United) Division 1, 15 October 1892 Highest Scorer in a Season - 37 Dennis Westcott in 1946/47 (130 apperances 120 goals 1936 - 48) Highest Scorer Overall - 311 Steven G Bull from 1986 - 99 (577 appearances) (Bully the predator) Player with most First Team Appearances - 609 Derek Parkin from 1967 - 1982 (10 goals) Colours

+Founded - 1877 (St. Luke's FC)

 Former Grounds

-Founded - 1877 (St. Luke's FC)

 Former Names - St Luke's FC merged with Blakenhall Wanderers FC 1880

 Ground Guide

-Stan Cullis Stand The new Stan Cullis Stand at one end of the stadium.
+Stan Cullis Stand

+The new Stan Cullis Stand at one end of the stadium.
 This impressive looking structure towers over the rest of Molineux and the stand is two tiered, with a larger lower tier, with the upper tier having a large windshield on one side.
 The stand extends partly around one corner towards the Steve Bull Stand and some seats in the upper tier in that corner will have a restricted view of the playing area, due to the roof of the Steve Bull Stand being directly in the line of sight.

 Away fans are normally housed on one side of the new Stan Cullis Stand, where around 1,600 fans can be accommodated and are housed in both the upper and lower tiers, although tickets for the upper sections are sold first.
 For games where there is a larger away following, then the away fans are not given an 'end' as such, but are instead housed in the lower tier of the Steve Bull Stand along the side of the pitch where up to 2,750 are accommodated.

+Page 73 Page

+73

-Both sides of the stadium are two tiered covered stands that have a row of executive boxes situated along the middle.
+Jack Harris Stand Both sides of the stadium are two tiered covered stands that have a row of executive boxes situated along the middle.
 They are unusual in being oval in shape using the old contours of the old ground, meaning that those sitting on the half way line are furthest away from the playing action.